 A TV SERIES FOR FAMILIES TO WATCH TOGETHER

-Created and produced by the revolutionary teen-driven Youth Documentary Academy, OUR TIME is a new series for public television that began airing in 2022 via American Public Television.
+The Youth Documentary Academy proudly presents OUR TIME, a television series produced in association with public television that dives deeply into tough topics faced by teens across the nation.
 So far, OUR TIME has broadcast on over 80 percent of PBS stations nationwide (including 25 of the top 25 markets!)
+Find the OUR TIME series airing on most PBS stations and tune in with your own family.

 Films in the series feature stories about the critical issues of our time through the eyes of young people.
-These character-driven stories address social issues around race and colorism, disability, teen suicide, gender and sexuality, PTSD, domestic violence, family life and immigration, just to name a few.
+These character-driven stories address social issues around race and colorism, disability, teen suicide, gender and sexuality, PTSD, domestic violence, family life and immigration, and more.

 “YDA has made a big impact on my life by helping me to connect with my peers as well as older generations, bringing awareness about uncomfortable topics such as suicide, depression, immigration, LGBTQ issues, and domestic violence in relationships.”